Scratch Jr

 2 - Welcome to Scratch Jr.

-In Scratch Jr., students learn to code by using colorful blocks that snap together like puzzle pieces.
-Each block represents a different command, allowing students to control their characters’ movements, actions, and interactions on the screen.
-This visual approach to coding helps students grasp complex ideas like sequencing, loops, and events without needing to type any code.
+In Scratch Jr., students learn to code using colorful blocks that snap together like puzzle pieces.
+This visual approach is intuitive and fun, making complex ideas accessible.
+Each block represents a different command, which allows students to control their characters’ movements, actions, and interactions on the screen.

 3 - Getting Started